-The marketing plan of a hotel includes pricing programs for room rates, based on many intricate and market-sensitive factors.
+The marketing plan of a hotel will include pricing programs for room rates, based on many intricate and market-sensitive factors.
 Courses in hospitality marketing and hotel operations will help you develop an understanding of their relationship to price.
-This introduction discusses the importance of establishing and monitoring effective room rates to ensure maximization of profit.
+This introduction to room rates discusses the importance of establishing and monitoring effective room rates to ensure maximization of profit.